USD 356 Conway Springs

 Parents of students who are moving should contact the school office prior to the last day of attendance.
 All textbooks, library books, etc. belonging to USD 356 must be returned and all fees paid.
 The school office should be notified of a change of address and/or telephone number if you move within the district during the year.
 This is very important at times of early dismissal for weather or illness.

 Conway Springs USD 356 complies with the Privacy Act and hereby gives public notice to parents and guardians that the following student information will be considered “directory information” and will be released without additional consent: name, address, telephone listings, date and place of birth, participation in officially recognized activities and sports, weight and height of team members, dates of attendance, awards received, and the most recent school attended by the student.

 Regular and punctual attendance is necessary for optimal student achievement to be reached.
 This also develops responsibility for further achievement.
 Students arriving after the 8:00 a.m. bell are tardy and must report to the office to receive an admit slip before going to the classroom.
-When your child is absent, please call the school office, 456-2966, by 8:30 a.m. to provide the reason for the absence.
+Students who leave early must check out through the office.
+This is a safety issue.
+When your child is absent, please call the school office, 620-456-2966, by 8:30 a.m. to provide the reason for the absence.
 Under the Missing Children’s Act, contact with a parent or guardian is required.
 The administration shall be responsible for determining the validity of excuses offered for absence from school.